Fig. 1a. Alleged Nevada shoe print from |

 Ballou's account not only starts by mistakenly crediting Reid rather than Knapp as the discoverer, it also ends with a somewhat misleading comment about the rock's age.
 If the print was found in Triassic rock as most of its proponents assert, then the mainstream age would be at least 200 million years (while many strict creationists would hold that it is no more than 10 thousand years old).

-There are also a number of problems with the shoe print interpretation.
-The first is that from the only photographs available (Figs. 1a, 1b), the object appears to be a broken ironstone concretion, perhaps one that has suffered some erosion.
+Aside from those issues, There are a number of more serious problems with the shoe print interpretation, even without getting into the abundant evidence against YECism.
+The first is that from the available photographs (Figs. 1a, 1b), the object appears to be a broken ironstone concretion, perhaps one that has suffered some erosion.
 Such concretions often show ovoid shapes and concentric banding similar to the Nevada "shoe print."
 As noted on the website, amonline.net, "odd shapes of concretions arouse curiosity and they can often be mistaken for fossils, bones, meteorites or other unusual objects.
 Concretions can have regular shapes like blocks, boxes, pipes, flat discs, canon balls, or even resemble parts of a human body such as a foot or rib."
 Likewise Rowe et.al.
 (2001) state (when discussing an alleged dinosaur heart), "Ironstone concretions are notorious for producing suggestive and misleading shapes."

 Ballou states that the print shows about half of its original shape, and McCann (1922) claims the print would fit a child's number 13 shoe.
 However, both comments involve considerable presumption about the missing portion.
 In reality, one cannot know the precise length or shape of the missing section (see Fig. 2).
 Even if the original specimen had a shape compatible with a normal shoe (basically an elongate oval), such a shape is not uncommon for inorganic features, especially concretions.
 Therefore, unless one found a series of such markings in a repeating left-right sequence, there is no basis for interpreting them as human prints.